guardian/sbt-play-artifact/README.md

 Release
 -------
-To release a new version, tag it and push the tag to github.
+To release a new version, you can use the sbt-release command, which will test, tag, and update version numbers.
+It could publish artifacts too, once we're set up with the TypeSafe SBT Community Repository.

 ```
-git tag -a 1.XXX
-git push --tags
+sbt release
 ```